Hints for your first class...

 Please be on time!
 If you are 15 minutes late (or more) you will have to watch class, since missing the warm up increases your chance of injury.

-Let me know if you might be a bit late for class, if you need to leave early, or if you will miss a class.
+Let us know if you might be a bit late for class, if you need to leave early, or if you will miss a class.

 Etiquette